|

 Dry

-Season: June to September is the
+Season: June to September is the driest

-driest time when most animals remain near
+time when most animals remain near water, but

-water, but be prepared for afternoon thunderstorms
+be prepared for afternoon thunderstorms at any

-season temperatures average 80°F (25°C).
+average 80°F (25°C).

 Rainy Season: It rains anytime

-from October to December and March to May
+from October to December and March to May when

-when many roads become impassible.
+many roads become impassible.

 FACTS